AI Toolkit Cheat Sheet

 • Please give me the finished workflow as a JSON file I can import straight into n8n.

-"I want to summarize or draft content" Mistral Le Chat (free) or Claude.ai
+"I want to summarize or draft content" Mistral Vibe (EU, free tier) or Claude.ai

-Mistral Le Chat is EU-hosted in France, GDPR-native, and fastest for European languages (French, German, Spanish, Italian, etc.).
-Claude.ai is stronger for nuanced writing, long documents (up to 200,000 words in one prompt), and structured reasoning tasks like reviewing contracts or analyzing spreadsheets.
+Mistral Vibe is EU-hosted in France, GDPR-native, and fastest for European languages (French, German, Spanish, Italian, etc.).
+Claude.ai is stronger for nuanced writing, very long documents (a 1M-token context window, roughly 750,000 words), and structured reasoning tasks like reviewing contracts or analyzing spreadsheets.

 "I want to transcribe meetings" Whisper (free) or Deepgram